ssrg-vt/librettos-src/README.md

 dependencies, your distribution may support corresponding commands such as

 ```
-apt-get install build-essential
+apt-get install build-essential python-dev python3-dev
-apt-get install build-dep xen
+apt-get build-dep xen
 ```

-**Note**: Xen currently does not compile with gcc 8, so you need to use gcc 7.
-You can use Ubuntu 17.10 or Ubuntu 18.04 LTS.
-You may also need to apply patches/xen-memfd.patch if the Xen compilation fails due to memfd issues.
-This failure depends on what Linux distribution you use.
-(Only apply it if you see errors, do _not_ do a fresh compilation when so happens.)
+**Note**: The initial version of the modified Xen hypervisor (4.10.1) was tested on Ubuntu 17.10.
+However, that version only worked with gcc 7.
+Thus, we transitioned to a newer (4.14.0) version, which we compiled successfully on Ubuntu 20.04.1 (gcc 9).
+Switch to the original (librettos) branch in xen if you wish to use the older version.

 * patches also include additional patches, such as the kqueue extension for NetBSD, 4K mbufs, and the adaptive interrupt moderation (aim) patches.